bechandrakant/tech-notes/React-Testing.md

   7. queryAllByTitle
   8. queryAllByTestld

+#### findBy and findAllBy

+- **findBy**
+- Returns a Promise which resolves when an element is found which matches the given query
+- The promise is rejected if no element is found or if more than one element is found after a default timeout of 1000ms
+  1. findByRole
+  2. findBylLabelText
+  3. findByPlaceholderText
+  4. findByText
+  5. findByDisplayValue
+  6. findByAltText
+  7. findByTitle
+  8. findByTestld
+- **findAllBy**
+- Returns a promise which resolves to an array of elements when any elements are found which match the given query.
+- The promise is rejected if no elements are found after a default timeout of 1000ms.
+  1. findAllByRole
+  2. findAllBylLabelText
+  3. findAllByPlaceholderText
+  4. findAllByText
+  5. findAllByDisplayValue
+  6. findAllByAltText
+  7. findAllByTitle
+  8. findAllByTestld

 ```
   Note:
   - getBy and getAllBy class of queries to assert if elements are present in the DOM
   - queryBy and queryAlIBy class of queries to assert if elements are not present in the DOM
+  - findBy and findAlIBy class of queries to assert if elements are eventually present in the DOM
 ```

 #### Test Driven Development (TDD)